johnsonding/goldfynch/_posts/2016-12-20-why-your-e-discovery-software-needs-to-have-ocr.md

 date: 2016-12-20 10:55:00
 tags: general search OCR e-discovery optical-character-recognition
 author: "John Ding"
+excerpt: "OCR (Optical Character Recognition) is software that converts scanned documents into text files for searching.
+GoldFynch has OCR built in, unlimited and included in all plans."
 ---

 {% image 2016-12-20/goldfynch-ocr.jpg "GoldFynch Built-In OCR" %}